Follow these four principles used by professional marketers to build your art business.

 Leverage Your Brand to Engage an Audience

 Your brand is the compass that guides your marketing—it leads you to a strong following.
 You will market to your following and earn their trust.
-The trust is what leads to sales.
+Trust is what leads to sales.

 Branding could even be considered more important than marketing for scaling a business.